Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 ## Examples of API usage

-Below is example code of how to use the generated C# code (i.e., MeshRestAPI) from the swagger.json information to access the Mesh service with OAuth2 authentication and authorization.
+Below is example code of how to use the generated C# code (i.e., MeshRestAPI) from the swagger.json information to access the Mesh service with OAuth2 authentication and authorisation.

-**Notice** All strings in brackets ("<...>") must be replaced with information valid for the environment where the code is run.
+_**Note**_ All strings in brackets ("<...>") must be replaced with information valid for the environment where the code is run.

 ```C#
 using System.Numerics;